bneiluj/blockparty/README.md

 <h3>Do you take any commission?</h3>
 <p>
-  No, but if you like this project, it would be great if you can donate to my <a href="https://simplybusiness.everydayhero.com/uk/makoto">5 days Sahara trekking challenge page</a>.
+  No, but if you like this project, it would be great if you can donate to my <a href="https://simplybusiness.everydayhero.com/uk/makoto">5 days Sahara trekking challenge page</a> mentioning "BlockParty".
 This will help Whizz-Kidz, disabled children's charity, which I am currently fund raising.
 </p>

 <h2>Terms and conditions</h2>